Bhupendra Nath Goswami: Awards and honors

 Kalpathi Ramakrishna Ramanathan Medal of the Indian National Science Academy and the Kamal Kumari National Award.
 He received the 24th Silver Jubilee Award of the Indian Institute of Tropical Meteorology in 2011 and the VASVIK Industrial Research Award in 2012.
 The Ministry of Earth Sciences awarded him the National Award in Atmospheric Science and Technology in 2014.
 The Indian Academy of Sciences elected Goswami as its fellow in 1996 and the other two major Indian science academies, the National Academy of Sciences, India and the Indian National Science Academy, followed suit in 2000 and 2003 respectively.
 He became a fellow of The World Academy of Sciences in 2009.
+He is a founding Fellow of the Physics Academy of the North East (FPANE).
 He has also delivered several award orations including the Professor K. R. Ramanathan Memorial lecture of 2014.